 With a few notable exceptions, the traditional recipes of most Swiss regions are borrowed from the adjoining countries of which they are linguistically linked, which makes for very distinctive local cuisines.
-There are a lot of places similar to these chalets to rent in switzerland where you can stay while enjoying the amazing cuisine of the country.

 While Swiss classics such as rosti and fondue are bound to make an appearance at dinner, after eating your way through Switzerland you’ll feel as though you’ve enjoyed a culinary tour of neighbouring countries as you gobble up French croissant, Italian risotto, and plump German sausages.